Types of Carbohydrates

 You may also see table sugar listed by its chemical name, sucrose.
 Fruit sugar is also known as fructose and the sugar in milk is called lactose.
 You can recognize other sugars on labels because their chemical names also end in "-ose."
 For example glucose (also called dextrose), fructose (also called levulose), lactose and maltose.

-If you are looking for information about artificial sweeteners, try this section.
+If you are looking for information about artificial sweeteners, read the "sugar substitutes" section on this page.

 Fiber comes from plant foods so there is no fiber in animal products such as milk, eggs, meat, poultry, and fish.